 Focus area and / or target material Intervention Current Planned future Possibilities What is happening?
 (Nationally and regionally) What is planned to happen?
 (Nationally and regionally) What opportunities are there to improve?
 (Possibiliti areas) Organics recovery Policy NPDC bylaw mandates household landfill containers must not contain compostable green waste.
 Contestable funds using waste levy revenue Organic kerbside collection to become mandatory nationally by 2030.
 The Proposed National Waste Data Framework will require more reporting on domestic kerbside and commercial organics.
 Landfill levy increase.
 Mandatory requirement for restaurants, cafes, other food outlet and schools to utilise food waste diversion services including food banks, soup kitchens and then composting services.
-Support local businesses and waste services provrecovery services are available for all.
-Explore ways to make some compost produced in revegetation and/or community kai production. food resilience in the region.
-More support for local food rescue of surplus foo insecurity.
+Support local businesses and waste services prover recovery services are available for all.
+Explore ways to make some compost produced in revegetation and/or community kai production. (food resilience in the region.
+More support for local food rescue of surplus food insecurity.
 Infrastructure NPDC food scraps collection service.
 STDC opt in green waste collection service.
 Out of region organic processing facilities and small community groups activity.
 In-region composting Private food collection services.
 Food scraps bins at events (NPDC).
 Council / industry collaboration on EOI for organic material processing facility in Taranaki.
 Organics collection for SDC and STDC.
 Food and/or food and green waste kerbside collection (SI NPDC green waste) Establish a regional organic material processing f Investigate local solution for treated timber.
 Education Council educational resources and workshops available.
 Let's Compost initiative (Sustainable Taranaki) Continue behavioural change plan and programme set to continue.
 Dedicated organics focus for NPDC based on barriers, benefits and preferred communication methods.
 Expand cross cutting education plan and program food rescue and organic materials recovery.
 Research and educate on the connection betwee health and food production / resilience.
 Council t studies of initiatives and services available throug different audiences.
 Establish a community-based composting networ gardens, planting our place initiatives and food response of the second services and food response of the second sec Rural waste services Waste Management Act 2008 requirements Regional Plan rules which manage rural waste management including farm dumps.
 Voluntary Product Stewardship Schemes (Agrecovery, Plasback) Resource Management Act (RMA) reform and Emissions Reduction Plan (ERP) impacting current performance of rural activities to improve environmental outcomes.
 Councils to review bylaws to address rural waste required.
 Council to complete spot auditing in rural locatio regulations and by-laws.
 Advocate for product stewardship schemes for ru Support roll out or expansion of any voluntary or schemes within the region.
 Infrastructure Limited by distance, transfer station services are available to all in key service centres.
 Rural supply stores offer some recycling drop-off as part of voluntary product stewardship schemes.
 Agrecovery and Plasback collections No plans to currently extend services Upgrade rural transfer stations to create a resource recovery network (NPDC) (improving recycling and recovery options at rural transfers stations and linking to The Junction).
-Investigate and implement mobile transfer station community in region.
-Kerbside collection to extend to rural areas where Collaborate with existing / new council services in services.
-Upgrade rural transfer stations to be "one-stop-services) and expand what can be accepted for reservice council transfer station hours to reflect constraining facilities which are not restricted by op community centre car parks, schools or sports group Establish partnership with R.O.S.E (Recovering Oi stewardship scheme and have collection points and set of the set of the
+Investigate and implement mobile transfer statio community in region.
+Kerbside collection to extend to rural areas wher Collaborate with existing / new council services in services.
+Upgrade rural transfer stations to be "one-stop-s Junction) and expand what can be accepted for reflect conservices and the service of the service o